Roy Campbell (poet): Oxford

 After a brief stay with his grandfather, Campbell travelled to Oxford University, where he hoped to pass the entrance exams to Merton College.
 During the spring of 1919, Oxford was filled with returning veterans of the Great War.
 Painfully shy, Campbell hid himself away in an attic room and read voraciously.
 He later wrote, "Never before, or since, have I done so much reading as I did at Oxford.
 Had I taken an ordinary course in English for three years, I would not have read a quarter as much."

 While the Irish War of Independence was then taking place Campbell expressed support for Irish Republicanism in letters to his parents, despite his descent from Orangemen.

 During this time, Campbell discovered the poetry of T. S. Eliot, which was then all the rage.
 He also attempted to write imitations of the poetry of both Eliot and Paul Verlaine.
 Campbell took as his subject "the gloomy railway stations he had seen on his recent journeys to and from Scotland."
 Campbell, however, was dissatisfied with the results and burned his manuscripts.
 He later said, "My early poems were so fragile and attenuated that Verlaine is robust in comparison."

-While attending Greek tutorials, Campbell struck up a friendship with the future classical composer William Walton, who shared his enthusiasm for the poetry of Eliot and the Sitwells, and for the prose writings of Percy Wyndham Lewis.
-Campbell later described Walton as, "a real genius, and, at the same time, one of the finest fellows I ever met in my life."
-Even though Campbell preferred Ragtime music and the Border ballads to classical music, the two friends shared an intense hatred for learning Greek.
-Instead, they routinely neglected their studies, "so they could enjoy endless nights on the town consuming large quantities of beer."
+While attending Greek tutorials, Campbell struck up a friendship with the future classical composer William Walton, who shared his enthusiasm for the poetry of Eliot and the Sitwells, and for the prose writings of Wyndham Lewis.
+Campbell later described Walton as "a real genius, and, at the same time, one of the finest fellows I ever met in my life."
+Even though Campbell preferred ragtime and the Border ballads to classical music, the two friends shared an intense hatred for learning Greek.
+Instead, they routinely neglected their studies "so they could enjoy endless nights on the town consuming large quantities of beer."